Useful Information

 What is Power of Attorney?

 Medical Power of Attorney is a person’s best way to ensure their wishes regarding their treatment is heard even if they cannot express them themselves.
-According the Dying Patient Law, every patient can assign a person that will be allowed to make all medical decisions for that patient.
+According to the Dying Patient Law, every patient can assign a person that will be allowed to make all medical decisions for that patient.
 The agent (the one authorized to act on another’s behalf), acts as a sort of messenger, and is obligated to be loyal and truthful to the patient.
 The patient alone can decide who will receive Power of Attorney.
 The authorizing party must detail the circumstances and conditions in which the agent would be allowed to decide on treatment, examination, nursing or rehabilitation.
-It’s possible to authorize several people to be POA.
+It’s possible to authorize several people to be have POA.

 Signing such an agreement must be done in front of professionals who are able to identify both sides, such as: doctor, psychologist, social worker, nurse, lawyer etc. It’s recommended to have at least 5-6 original copies (an original must be used in every medical procedure); the patient can determine an end date to the POA agreement.
 Regardless, the agreement is not permanent and, unless used, will be invalid within 10 years, unless stated otherwise.